cognizant-ai-lab/neuro-san-ui/README.md

 # UI Developer Start Guide

-This README is intended to help a new UI developer get up to speed toward making changes to the NeuroAI®️ UI code.
+This README is intended to help a new UI developer get up to speed toward making changes to the NeuroAI️ UI code.
+By following these instructions, you will be able to run the UI locally on your development machine and make changes to the code locally, without deploying anything to the hosted services.

+You will configure your local environment to connect to the NeuroAI️ backend services.

 Note: Previously the project was known as UniLEAF and that name is still used in some places.

 ## Set Up Prerequisites

--   Install `nodejs` on your development machine.
+-   Install [NodeJS](https://nodejs.org/) on your development machine.
 At time of writing Node 18 is the current LTS version.
     -   Example on mac: `brew install node@18`
     -   For Ubuntu, see this link: https://joshtronic.com/2022/04/24/how-to-install-nodejs-18-on-ubuntu-2004-lts/
     -   Make sure that the node executable is in your path.
 You can do this by typing `node --version`.